influxdata/docs-v2/content/influxdb/v2.1/notebooks/create-notebook.md

 ### Add a visualization cell

-Select one of the following pass-through cell-types:
+Select one of the following visualization cell-types:

 - To change visability and name of columns, select [Column Editor](#column-editor).
 - Table